MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ### Invoke Collaborative Stageview from Adaptive Card

 Collaborative Stageview from an Adaptive Card allows users to engage with your content while continuing the conversation flow.
 When a user enters a URL for an app content in a chat, the bot is invoked and returns an Adaptive Card with an option to open the URL.
-If the URL is opened from an Adaptive Card in Teams web client, it opens in a Stageview Modal.
+If Collaborative Stageview is invoked from an Adaptive Card JSON in Teams web client, it opens in a Stageview Modal.

 The following steps help you to understand how Collaborative Stageview is invoked from an Adaptive Card: